toninorsk/Homework_CodeCamp6/Oak Code Kata/9 Super JS Practice/Readme.md

 3 !== '3'  // true
 4 !==  3   // true
 </pre>
-Add the strict inequality operator to the `if` statement so the function will return "Not Equal" when `val` is not strictly equal to `17`
+✍ *Add the strict inequality operator to the `if` statement so the function will return "Not Equal" when `val` is not strictly equal to `17`*

 <pre>
 // Setup